This chapter includes the following sections:

 Figure 1-1 illustrates the architecture of ADF Desktop Integration, which comprises of the following components:

 ADF Model layer

 For more information about ADF Desktop Integration, see the ADF Desktop Integration page on Oracle Technology Network (OTN) at:

-Currently, ADF Desktop Integration supports integration with Microsoft Excel 2007, and other higher versions of Microsoft Excel.
+Currently, ADF Desktop Integration supports integration with Microsoft Excel.

 Creating an integrated Excel workbook involves the steps described in Table 1-1.

 Advantages that accrue from integrating Microsoft Excel workbooks with your Fusion web application include: